Code-Institute-Submissions/petracili-MS2_DecResub/README.md

 - To be able to easily navigate on the page.
 - To be able to execute the expected functions on all the included links and buttons.
 - To be able to get in touch with the service provider.

+###### As the operator of the GYM site I expect:

+ -To provide basic information about EMM and it's services.
+ -The customers to read what was published in the press about EMM. (like customer testimonials) -Visitors to be able to interact with the included map.
+ -Visitors to easily navigate on the site not coming across any broken links or buttons.
+ -The customers to be invoked to contact GYM and avail of their services so they can provide personalized information to the future customer.